Julian/cardboard/docs/rules/glossary.rst

         The standard component of the game: a *Magic* card with a *Magic* card front and a *Magic* card back.
 Cards may be traditional or nontraditional.
 Tokens aren't considered cards.
 In the text of spells or abilities, the term "card" is used only to refer to a card that's not on the battlefield or on the stack, such as a creature card in a player's hand.
 See rule 108, "Cards."

     Card Type
         A characteristic.
 Except for abilities on the stack, each object has a card type, even if that object isn't a card.
 Each card type has its own rules.
-See rule 204, "Type Line," and section 3, "Card Types."
+See rule 204, "Type Line," and section 3, :ref:`card-types`.

     Cascade
         A keyword ability that may let a player cast a random extra spell for no cost.
 See rule 702.83, "Cascade."